mayur-tolexo/sworker/README.md

 # Handler
 ```
-handler is a function to which the worker will call. it is a function like:
+handler is a function to which the worker will call.

+FUNCTION DEFINATION:
 func(value ...interface{}) error

 Here PrintAll is a handler function.
 Define your own handler and pass it in the jobpool and you are ready to go.